-Northern Country Cooperative and Viafield announce intent to pursue a merger
+Northern Country Cooperative and Viafield Announce Intent to Pursue a Merger

-The boards of directors of Northern Country Cooperative, Stacyville, IA, and Viafield, Charles City, IA, have announced their intent to seek unification through a member vote.
+The boards of directors of Northern Country Cooperative, Stacyville, Iowa; and Viafield, Charles City, Iowa, have announced their intent to seek unification through a member vote.
 The future merger would combine the two highly respected and successful farm supply cooperatives to further strengthen the service and resources for their farmer-owners.

 In the notification letter to members, it was shared that both boards entered a unification study to determine the best path forward for each cooperative.
 In consideration of previously shared business operations, strong financials, and shared culture and visions, it was determined that a merger would allow for optimal future growth and opportunities.